Heat-assisted magnetic recording: Overview

 The coercivity of many materials is temperature dependent.
 If the temperature of a magnetized object is temporarily raised above its Curie temperature, its coercivity will become much less, until it has cooled down.
 (This can be seen by heating a magnetized object such as a needle in a flame: when the object cools down, it will have lost much of its magnetization.)
 HAMR uses this property of magnetic materials to its advantage.
 A tiny laser within the hard drive temporarily spot-heats the area being written, so that it briefly reaches a temperature where the disk's material temporarily loses much of its coercivity.
 Almost immediately, the magnetic head then writes data in a much smaller area than would otherwise be possible.
 The material quickly cools again and its coercivity returns to prevent the written data being easily changed until it is written again.
 As only a tiny part of the disk is heated at a time, the heated part cools quickly (under 1 nanosecond), and comparatively little power is needed.

 The use of heating presented major technical problems, because as of 2013, there was no clear way to focus the required heat into the tiny area required within the constraints imposed by hard drive usage.
 The time required for heating, writing, and cooling is about 1 nanosecond, which suggests a laser or similar means of heating, but diffraction limits the use of light at common laser wavelengths because these ordinarily cannot focus into anything like the small region that HAMR requires for its magnetic domains.
 Traditional plated magnetic platters are also not suitable due to their heat conduction properties, so new drive materials must be developed.
+Seagate Technology and Showa Denko use an iron-platinum alloy in glass platters for HAMR drives.
 In addition, a wide range of other technical, development, and control issues must be overcome.
-Seagate Technology, which has been prominent in the development of HAMR drives, commented that the challenges include "attaching and aligning a semiconductor diode laser to an HDD write head and implementing near-field optics to deliver the heat", along with the scale of use which is far greater than previous near-field optic uses.
+Seagate, which has been prominent in the development of HAMR drives, commented that the challenges include "attaching and aligning a semiconductor diode laser to an HDD write head and implementing near-field optics to deliver the heat", along with the scale of use which is far greater than previous near-field optic uses.
 Industry observer IDC stated in 2013 that "The technology is very, very difficult, and there has been a lot of skepticism if it will ever make it into commercial products", with opinions generally that HAMR is unlikely to be commercially available before 2017.